folio-org/folio-ansible/doc/ansible-roles.md

 The [main playbook](../folio.yml) and [Vagrantfile](../Vagrantfile) in
-this repository are targeted to build FOLIO systems using Ansible against a Debian Jessie or Ubuntu Xenial host.
+this repository are targeted to build FOLIO systems using Ansible against an Ubuntu 16.04 (Xenial) host.
 The Ansible inventory is designed to support a few groups as follows:

 * `folio` -- targets hosts for building a full FOLIO system